Gregory Bald (via Gregory Bald Trail)

 The terrain along the first mile of this hike is relatively easy.
 The final 3+ miles, however, are a steady climb all the way to the top.
-Along the way you'll pass through an old-growth forest that includes some fairly large hemlocks.
+Along the way you'll pass through an old-growth forest that includes some fairly large eastern hemlocks.

-At roughly 4.1 miles you'll reach Backcountry Campsite 13 at Sheep Pen Gap.
+At roughly 4.1 miles hikers will reach Backcountry Campsite 13 at Sheep Pen Gap.
 Just beyond the campsite is the Wolf Ridge Trail junction, which will lead you across Parson's Bald and eventually down to the Twentymile Ranger Station.
 To continue on towards Gregory Bald, bear to the left.
 Your destination is about a third-of-a-mile away from this junction.

 Gregory Bald is a 10-acre grassy meadow, and is one of two balds maintained by the park.
 It's not clear whether this high elevation meadow was created by nature, or was cleared by some of the early settlers.
 Without periodic maintenance from the National Park Service, both Andrews Bald and Gregory Bald would be reclaimed by natural forest growth.